 It’s always best to send a print ready pdf, when submitting your own files.
 Include the live files as well as all fonts and images used, in the event that the file needs corrections.

-High Quality (300 dpi/High Resolution/Press Quality) is best for submitting files for print.
+PDF: High Quality (also called: 300 dpi, high resolution or press quality) is best for submitting files for print.

 • InDesign and/or Illustrator (layout and design)

-CMYK (Cyan/Magenta/Yellow/Black) is the color format for printing.
-Your home printer, printing presses, and digital printers all print in CMYK.
-We are also able to print in PMS spot colors.
+Color: Use CMYK (not RGB) as the color format for your images.
+CMYK (Cyan/Magenta/Yellow/Black) is the color format used in printing.
+We are also able to use in PMS spot colors.

 Vector versus Raster images:

-Saving a raster/photo image to a vector format does NOT convert it to a vector.
+Saving a raster/photo image to a vector format does NOT turn it into a vector.

-To determine if your image is vector or raster: enlarge the image to twice its size or more.
-Check the edges, if they are fuzzy or made of tiny squares then it is a raster file.
-Scanning will always create a raster image.
+One way to determine if your image is vector or raster: enlarge the image to twice its size or more.
+Check the edges, if they are fuzzy or made of tiny squares or dots then it is a raster file.
+Scanning an image will always create a raster image.